Hot Rolled JIS Standard Equal Angle Steel Bars for Construction, Structu

 A5: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-- Q: Can steel angles be used for building frames?
+- Q: Can steel angles be used for sound barriers?

-- Q: What is the maximum load a steel angle can support?
+- Q: What are the different types of steel angle profiles?

 Send your message to us